 The Massachusetts Board of Elementary and Secondary Education recently heard public comments for the proposed Boston Chinese Immersion Charter School, according to a report at Sampan

 .
 This charter school would address the needs of families throughout the Boston area that wanted to expose their children to the Chinese language and culture from a very young age.
 Some adopted their children from China, and they want a way to keep their children true to their heritage.
 Others simply desire a multi-cultural experience for their kids that would help them compete in a global marketplace.
 A decision on the school's charter is expected in February.
+This video updates the current situation in Boston.

 Chinese immersion charter schools are becoming more common, but they still have a long way to go if we are to set our students up for competition in a global climate.
 Although Chinese is one of the hardest languages to learn, exposing children to it at a young age will make it easier to learn.
 Now that these schools are boasting some academic success, perhaps Chinese immersion will truly become the wave of the future in this country.